How to Grow Cassava to Increase Your Harvest

 - Cassava Planting – Like other plants, cassava needs well-drained soil, modest rainfall, and full sun.
 But they can survive without freezing temperatures which makes them suitable for many locations, like those in the tropics or the upper United States.

-Tools You Should Have when Growing Cassava
+Tools You Should Have When Growing Cassava

 Soil amendments are important for any type of agricultural crop.
 They include soil, compost, and topsoil.
 To use these, you will need to check with your local garden or hardware store and buy what’s available there.